FluentBoards integrates with Cloudflare R2, helps you to store your media files and manage storage more efficiently right from your WordPress site.

 // CloudFlare R2 Configuration

-define('FLUENT_BOARDS_CLOUD_STORAGE, 'cloudflare_r2');
+define('FLUENT_BOARDS_CLOUD_STORAGE', 'cloudflare_r2');

-', 'ACCOUNT_ID'); // like: 1718cb5a51e65c8f19e8sahdakh763
+define('FLUENT_BOARDS_CLOUD_STORAGE_ACCOUNT_ID', 'ACCOUNT_ID'); // like: 1718cb5a51e65c8f19e8sahdakh763

 define('FLUENT_BOARDS_CLOUD_STORAGE_ACCESS_KEY', 'ACCESS_KEY_HERE');